 New York Cybersecurity Requirements and the SHIELD Act

-New York State’s new law, the SHIELD Act, strengthens data breach reporting requirements and requires “reasonable security”.
+The SHIELD Act is New York State’s 2019 law which strengthened data breach reporting requirements and newly required reasonable cybersecurity.
 Here is a brief summary of what the law is and what it means for businesses that are within New York, or hold personal information of New York residents.

 The SHIELD Act amendment of the GBL 899-aa notification requirements went into effect on October 23, 2019.
 This strengthened the data breach reporting requirements, closed loopholes, and provided important definitions of “personal information”, “private information”, and “ breach of the security of the system”.
 A breached organization must report to multiple New York state agencies (state attorney general, state department of state, and state police).
 Reporting requirements of other states might apply also.

 The SHIELD Act created the new data security requirements of GBL 899-bb, which went into effect on March 21, 2020.
 This essentially requires organizations to have “reasonable” cybersecurity and information security.
 This includes reasonable administrative, technical, and physical safeguards, and the statute also provides examples of what these safeguards (also known as “controls”) might be.

 Good cybersecurity always makes good business sense, and traditional legal principles may impose certain duties.
 But the new law imposes clearer duties on organizations to protect themselves and consumer data, and be able to demonstrate compliance with the law.

 Organizations that do not have a cybersecurity policy or program (e.g., a written information security program, WISP) or who are not familiar with the safeguards enumerated in the statute should get started with improving cybersecurity.
 The new law is but one of many reasons to do this.